bmanders716/bmanders716.github.io/cookbook.md

 Economical Ginger Pudding.

-_Ingredients_--Ω†lb. of scraps of bread.
+_Ingredients_--Ì†¨b. of scraps of bread.
-               º†lb. of finely-chopped suet.
+               Ï†¨b. of finely-chopped suet.
-               2†oz. of moist sugar.
+               2‡Ø∫. of moist sugar.
                2 tablespoonfuls of treacle.
                3 teaspoonfuls of ground ginger.